 When it comes to reviews of media, be it book or film, I dislike those who seek to fill their pages by covering in excruciating detail the events of the plot.
 A review should be a summary, nothing more.
 Simply extrapolate from the synopsis—that is why such a thing happens to exist in the first place.

 I have been in a malaise these past few days.
 My sleeping pattern has been off kilter.
 As a result I have been laying in bed writhing about as I try all manner of things to get to sleep.
-On a recent night I found myself so uncomfortable from a lack of sleep and an excess of heat in the room that I went downstairs to the living room to see if a change of space would help me to sleep.
+On a recent night I found myself so uncomfortable from a lack of sleep and an excess of heat in the room that I went downstairs to the living room to see if a change of space would help.
 It didn’t.
 I then thought about using the twilight hours to read or try to do something productive or creative.
 I even thought of making another banana bread but lacked bananas, a vital ingredient.
 I thought of writing but my brain was foggy from the sleep deprivation.
-Words from pages were not going in and I could not form enough words to in my lethargic mind to make any appear on a page.
+Words from pages were not going in and I could not form enough words in my lethargic mind to make any appear on page.
 I lack creativity on a full day’s sleep—sleep-deprived delirium isn’t going to help me.
 So I did what the uncreative and the illiterate do up and down the land: I put on the television and began flicking through the channels to find something to either entertain me or bore me into slumber.
 When I was younger, if I was unable to sleep, I would try to find some baseball coverage on Channel 5 or some similar channel.
 That normally did the trick.
 There was no baseball on this time though.

 What there was though, on the Horror Channel, was a film that was about to begin.
 It was, as you may have guessed if you read the title of this, Zombie Women of Satan.
 It’s hard to not find a title like that intriguing.
 Of course, history has not been kind on movies that attempt to gain an audience by the salaciousness of their title.
 Snakes on a Plane, Lesbian Vampire Killers, Two Hours of Joe Screaming at His Reflection as the Existential Dread of Being Sets In: all have used the title trick to wean their way into the public consciousness but none have come out the other side with praise or acclaim.
 Would Zombie Women of Satan be the first to crack the mystery code, would it be the one to finally succeed?